 However, assuming there are no upsets in the tournament, Drexel would have to face JMU in the semifinals and Elon University in the finals.
 While the Dragons were a combined 0-4 against Elon and JMU this season, none of those losses were by more than a 10-point margin.

-It would certainly be tough to win both of those games, especially when you consider JMU is playing in its home arena, but this is as much talent and as deep of a team Drexel has had since its WNIT Championship run in 2013.
-We’ll just have to wait and see what the Dragons can do
+It would certainly be tough to win both of those games, especially when you consider JMU is playing in its home arena, but this is arguably as talented and deep of a team Drexel had in its WNIT Championship run in 2013.
+We’ll just have to wait and see what the Dragons can do.